 Required Required

 Form (1 Per Scout/Adult) (1 Per Unit) For Troop Use

 BSA Annual Health and Yes

 Medical Record (A, B, & C) Required for ALL Scouts

 and Adults, no matter how

 long they are staying at

 camp.

 Cowboy Action Hold Harmless Yes

-Form Scouts (14+) and Adults to participate on Tuesday
+Form Scouts (14+) and Adults to

+participate on Tuesday

 Night.

-COPE, Climbing, Older Scout Yes

-Program Consent and Hold Scouts who are taking

-Harmless COPE, Climbing, or

-participating in the Older

-Scout Program MUST

-Due Comp Swine Closeification have this form.
-We recommend doing
+Pre-Camp Swim Classification We recommend doing

-Pre-Camp Swim Classification Record We recommend doing Swim Checks prior to
+Record Swim Checks prior to

-Record Summer Camp.
+Summer Camp.
 Please

 bring this signed form

 to Check-In if you do.

 Scuba/Snorkeling Forms Yes

 Scouts wishing to take

 Scuba or Snorkeling must

-have these forms to give to the instructors.
+have these forms to give to

-Early Release Form the first actors.
+Fords Dalacas Forms the instructors.
 Yes

+Early Release Form

-Zuriy ricicuse i orini If you have Scouts leaving
+If you have Scouts leaving

-early during your session,

-please fill out this form
+early during your session, please fill out this form

 and bring to check-in.

 Camper Code of Conduct Yes

-Please go over the Code of Conduct with your Scouts
+Camper code of conduct Please go over the Code of

+Conduct with your Scouts

 and their parents.

 Signatures required.
 Bring

 to Check-in.

 Special Diet Request Form YES

-If you have Scouts or
+- F If you have Scouts or

 Adults that have Deatary

-Restrictions, EACH person needs to fill out this
+Restrictions, EACH person

+needs to fill out this

 electionic form 3 weeks

 prior to your session.

-Troop Roster prior to jour bossion.
-Yes
+Troop Roster Yes

 Individual Scout Activity Yes

 Schedule

 Troop Program Daily Schedule Yes